The nature of cosmological metric perturbations in presence of gravitational particle production: Discussion and Conclusion

 In the previous section we have briefly discussed the fate of pure vector and tensor perturbations in cosmology where gravitational particle production takes place.
 The vector metric perturbation dies down quickly in an exponentially expanding spacetime where as the pure vector velocity perturbations may not die down so easily.
 It has been shown that in the de Sitter phase the fluid pure vector perturbation may be amplified in the subhorizon limit indicating directed flow of radiation from one region to other.
 These strong local flows can produce interesting effects in the de Sitter model studied.
 Further investigation is required to unravel the effects of such flow in the universe pervaded by radiation fluid.
 The tensor part of the perturbation sector does not carry any special signature of gravitational particle production process, there are no amplification or instability in this sector.
-The tensor perturbations have a solution which are similar to the solutions in standard tensor perturbation calculation in de Sitter space.
+The tensor perturbations in the present model are similar to the tensor perturbations in standard inflationary theory.